google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/understanding-resource-timing.md

   <dt class="queued"><strong>Queuing</strong></dt>
   <dd>
-    If a request is queued it indicated that:
+    A request being queued indicates that:
       <ul>
         <li>
         The request was postponed by the rendering engine because it's considered lower priority than critical resources (such as scripts/styles).